TGS

 Glass recycling business crushed

-seen at 18:24, 21 July in The Office of Rail Regulation News - national.
+seen at 18:24, 21 July in The Office of Rail Regulation News - national (Our copy).

 Four glass recycling companies wound-up in the High Court